PaddlePaddle/PARL/docs/new_alg.rst

 - ``__init__``

-  As algorithms update weights of the models, this method needs to define some models inherited fromparl.Model, like ``self.model`` in this example.
+  As algorithms update weights of the models, this method needs to define some models inherited from ``parl.Model``, like ``self.model`` in this example.
   You can also set some hyperparameters in this method, like learning_rate, reward_decay and action_dimension, which might be used in the following steps.